 4. Take the Chicago Water Taxi

-A great, and affordable, activity for families is to take a ride on the Chicago Water Taxi.
+A great, and affordable, activity for families is to take a ride on the Chicago Water Taxi, especially during the warmer months.
 Catch it on Michigan Avenue and ride it over to Willis Tower, enjoying the fantastic Chicago River and amazing buildings along the way.
 Tickets range from $3-$6 one way per person with kids 3 and younger free.

 5. Head to the Top of Willis Tower

 Yep, this is what was once known as the Sears Tower and is the eighth tallest building in the world and the tallest in the Western hemisphere (it was the world’s tallest building until 1998).
 Another fun fact: You can see four states (Indiana, Illinois, Michigan and Wisconsin) from the top!